The koi is a stunning-looking fish, thanks to its beautiful color schemes and patterns. No wonder it’s such a popular pet.

 These are the metallic/shiny variants of the Utsuri koi.
 They can be gold or silver, depending on the color of the sheen.

 The word Kinginrin translates to ‘gold and silver scales.’
 This koi fish features scales with a sparkle effect that resembles finely cracked glass.
 As such, you can always identify a Kinginrin koi by its gold and silver sparkles.
 However, since any koi type can be bred to have such sparkled scales, there can be Kinginrin specimens in any koi breed.

-Related Read: 9 Best Places to Buy Koi Online in 2021
+- Related Read: 9 Best Places to Buy Koi Online

 The Tancho gets its name from the Tancho crane, Japan’s national bird.
 The Tancho crane got its prestigious title from the single red spot on its head, which resembles the Japanese flag.
 The Tancho koi also features a red spot on its head.

 Tancho kois come as a result of chance, as the red spot on the forehead is not a trait that you can breed.
 For a koi to be considered a true Tancho, the red spot must appear between its eyes and should not reach its nose or shoulders.
 Moreover, there should be no other red coloration on its body.

 Ginrin is the name given to kois that have diamond scales covering their entire bodies.
 Their scales can be shiny metallic or platinum, resulting in a spectacular sight.